DocMorphic/this_is_me/README.md

-Hi Dharmay here, this is my portfolio.
+Hey, Dharmay here!
+This is my portfolio.
 Feel free to look around :D